Angola: Rare Endemics and More Set Departure Tour Report, June 2025

 We were up before sunrise and started our day birding at some salt pans.
 This allowed us to add some new trip birds, including Kelp Gull, Caspian Tern, Sandwich Tern, Kittlitz’s Plover, African Spoonbills and, the best of the lot, Chestnut-banded Plover.

-This was followed by a quick spot at the Lobito Wetlands.
+This was followed by a quick stop at the Lobito Wetlands.
 Here we added several new trip birds, including Cape Teal, Common Greenshank, both Greater and Lesser Flamingo, as well as Great White Pelican, Red-knobbed Coot, African Swamphen and Common Sandpiper.
 We then headed north, making our way to the Kwanza area to spend a night on the river.
 Along the way we made a stop at some very appealing wetlands, where we found a few African Pygmy Geese.
 These were accompanied by a large assortment of other waterbirds.

 The rest of the day was spent driving and we arrived at out lodge just as the sun was setting.
 During supper, some enjoyed views of Black-crowned Night Heron on the riverbank, from the lodge deck.

 Day 17, 9th July 2025.
-Birding Kwanza and Goodbyes
+Birding Kwanza and goodbyes

 After coffee and breakfast, we took a short walk to the river mouth.
 Unfortunately, the conditions were not favorable for us to find a tern roost.
 We did have a number of Caspian and Common Tern flying through, but we unfortunately did not see West African Crested Tern.